 Margarita Lime Jello Cubes (Shots)

-In addition, as the gelatin is flavorless, I would recommend using a good quality tequila as the margarita flavors in these cubes truly shine.
+Lastly, as the gelatin is flavorless, I would recommend using a good quality tequila as the margarita flavors in these cubes truly shine.

 6 oz. good quality tequila (3/4 of a cup)